DaveParillo/intermediate-cpp/_sources/string+vector/string.rst

 C strings have an advantage of being extremely lightweight and simple.
 Their main disadvantage is that they are too simple for many applications.
-Their simplicity makes them a pain to work with, which is why the Standard Template Library (STL) contains the :cppref:`string` class.
+Their simplicity makes them a pain to work with, which is why the Standard Template Library (STL) contains the :cref:`string` class.

 A string class primer
 ---------------------